FDSN/SeedLink/docs/protocol.rst

 FETCH *seq* *start_time* [*end_time*] {CAP:TIME}
     same as DATA *seq* *start_time* [*end_time*], except transfer of packets stops when all queued data of the station(s) have been transferred ("dial-up mode").

 INFO *level* [*station_code* *network_code*]
-    requests server info in JSON format. *level* should be one of the following: ID, DATATYPES, STATIONS, STREAMS, CONNECTIONS, ALL. *station_code* and *network_code* can contain wildcards "\*" and "?", default is "\*".
-The JSON schema is shown in appendix (TBD).
-INFO is allowed during both handshaking and data transfer phases.
-The response in in form of one or more packets containing (partial) JSON data.
+    requests information about the server in JSON format. *level* should be one of the following: ID, DATATYPES, STATIONS, STREAMS, CONNECTIONS, ALL. *station_code* and *network_code* can contain wildcards "\*" and "?", default is "\*".
+The JSON schema is shown in Appendix B. INFO is allowed during both handshaking and data transfer phases.
+The response is in the form of one or more packets containing (partial) JSON data.
 The payload of those packets must be concatenated to obtain the complete JSON document.
-INFO must be supported, but the amount of info available depends on the server implementation and configuration.
-"INFO ID" is recommended for implementing keep-alive functionality.
+INFO must be supported, but the amount of information available depends on the server implementation and configuration.
+"INFO ID" is RECOMMENDED for implementing keep-alive functionality.

 .. _error-codes: